 - Rolling pin

-- Cookie cutters / shapes
+- Cookie cutters or shapes

 Directions

-- Preheat the oven: Preheat your oven to 350°F (175°C), ensuring it’s at the right temperature for even baking.
+- Preheat the oven: Get it to 350°F (175°C) so its ready for even baking.

 Baking Tips for Perfection